Definition of

 Cancer therapies

 Hematopoietic stem cells are used in bone marrow transplants to treat cancers such as leukemia.
-In addition, therapies are being investigated to selectively target cancer cells or regenerate tissue damaged by aggressive treatments such as chemotherapy or radiation.
+In addition, therapies are being investigated to selectively attack cancer cells or regenerate tissues damaged by aggressive treatments such as chemotherapy or radiation.

 Treatment of diseases and conditions